 Natural yoghurt is one of the best-known probiotic foods.
 Making your own means you know exactly what goes into it, to ensure it's free of any additives and as healthy as possible.
 Once you have a big batch, use it in everything from smoothies to dressings, swirled through a soup, or just a big bowl topped with your favourite fruit.

 Oats are rich in prebiotic fibre, to help the good bacteria work their magic and to reduce the presence of harmful bacteria; kombucha is the poster child for recent gut-health trends, and with good reason—it's incredibly high in probiotics.
-So by the powers of kombucha and oats combined, you have a breakfast with superpowers!
-Not only is it healthy though, it has all the bells and whistles of a luxurious breakfast: infused with chai tea, dotted with sultanas and chia seeds, sprinkled with shredded coconut, and topped with stone fruit baked in lemon zest, vanilla and honey until soft.
+So by the powers of kombucha and oats combined, you have breakfast with superpowers!
+Not only is it healthy though, but it also has all the bells and whistles of a luxurious breakfast: infused with chai tea, dotted with sultanas and chia seeds, sprinkled with shredded coconut, and topped with stone fruit baked in lemon zest, vanilla and honey until soft.

 This porridge is warming, enriched with coconut milk, coconut butter (or oil), cinnamon and vanilla paste.
 Serve it topped with pomegranate seeds or blueberries, or a dollop of yoghurt for a cooling and sour contrast.
 Pumpkins are high in beta-carotene, a powerful antioxidant, and in vitamin A (which supports the gut lining), C and E. They're also rich in fibre, which boosts our microbiome diversity.

 Japanese cuisine is one of the healthiest on the planet, and an essential part of this is miso soup.
 Because it's made from fermented soybeans, miso paste is rich in probiotics, adding beneficial microorganisms to our digestive tracts.
-This healthful dish is a well-rounded meal, with the seaweed-laced omelette providing protein to keep you full, and fresh mushrooms for extra nutrients.
+This dish is a well-rounded meal, with the seaweed-laced omelette providing protein to keep you full, and fresh mushrooms for extra nutrients.
 Oishii!

-Gut-saving grain salads
+Good-for-you grain salads

-This rainbow-in-a-bowl makes you feel better just by looking at it, and is perfect for any meal of the day.
+This rainbow-in-a-bowl makes you feel better just by looking at it and is perfect for any meal of the day.
 It has a few little touches that make it stand out from other healthy food bowls out there: a carrot top pesto, sesame-pecorino crisps, and a tahini-yoghurt dressing.
 Don’t be mislead by buckwheat's name—it's not actually a type of wheat, but a seed.
 It's high in fibre and rich in vitamins and minerals to help with your inner workings, as well as being naturally gluten-free.

 It may come as a surprise, but this golden Italian grain made from corn can help with your inner harmony.
 Without delving too deep into the "too much info” territory, it contains insoluble fibre that ferments in the colon and cultivates gut flora.
 Here's it's paired with stomach BFF fennel, and lots of little components like shaved parmesan and roasted nashi that make this dish a real dazzler.